thejerrod/fetch/README.md

 # The BIG-IP REST Data Fetcher

 This script fetches data from BIG-IP Classic and NEXT REST endpoints based on IP addresses or network ranges.
 It saves the fetched data to YAML files or displays the fetched data in a human-readable format.
+The script tries to find an endpoint on port 888 (BIG-IP NEXT) first, if that times out, it moves to port 443 (BIG-IP CLassic)

 ## Features